Sara Manisera is an independent reporter and writer working in the Middle East, in particular in Lebanon, Iraq, Syria, Tunisia and Italy.

 Expertise

-women, civil society, conflicts, environment, migration and organized crime
+women, civil society, conflicts, environment, migration and organised crime

 Country